Christopher-Schulze/GooglePicz/docs/USER_GUIDE.md

 ### Face Recognition
 The `face_recognition` crate can detect faces in a `MediaItem`.
-Building with the `cache` feature stores the results in the local database, and the `ui` feature displays bounding boxes.
-When these features are enabled the sync process automatically runs face detection and persists the bounding boxes.
+Building with the `cache` feature stores the results permanently using `insert_faces` from `cache::CacheManager`.
+When the `ui` feature is also enabled the `ui::FaceRecognizer` widget overlays the saved bounding boxes whenever a photo is opened.
+The sync process automatically runs face detection and persists the boxes, making them available across sessions.
 This module is experimental and disabled by default.

 ### Building Without Extras
 Compile the workspace without the video and face recognition crates: